gregnz/stocks/NTNX.md

 A final note, Acropolis doesn't need to run on Nutanix hardware.
 You can run it on other hardware in your datacenter.
 This is an important  point, because who wants to buy brand new Nutanix boxes when you've got a datacenter full of OEM boxes just sitting there?

 Nutanix is actively pursuing this software focus, I guess similarly to how Microsoft took over the PC, by licensing the software (Windows) to OEM manufacturers.
 So less and less revenue will come from hardware, and more from software sales, which suggests that cost of revenue will decrease and gross margins go up.

+### So Nutanix make HCI hardware you can plug and play?

+Exactly!
+But that's old history, kind of like Nutanix's entry to the game.
+All the stuff above (more or less) is hardware focussed.

+The future of Nutanix is software.
+They want to be an enterprise cloud operating system across both public and private clouds, a bit like what Arista does for networking.
+They're really both software companies, selling simplicity and performance on top of pretty boxes made of commodity components.

+> My take: Nutanix is sitting above your private datacenter and your public clouds and acting as an operating system across everything.

+So they're moving (quickly) away from selling hardware boxes, to just selling software that runs on 'white-box' HCI appliances.

+**Note: Nutanix is not a SaaS company (at the moment).
+Very little of their deferred revenue comes from subscriptions, but from support contracts.
+They're looking to change this going forward.**

 #### Containerisation
 Not sure how relevant this is, just for completeness.
 Containerisation is another level of virtualisation.
 With virtual machines, each 'machine' has its own copy of the operating system (eg, linux or windows).
 Operating systems are pretty large (sometimes, mostly, especially windows) which can make rolling out another version of the virtual machine unweildy, so scaling up can be slow.
 Think of the use case where your application suddenly gets a big spike in traffic (because you put out a special offer on jellybeans for example).
 You need more copies of your application.